-Let us look at this problem.
-Here in the deep water wave height is 3.5 meters, the wave period is 10 seconds and it is refracted so that the distance between the orthogonal is reduced by 50 percent in a water depth of 10 meters and reduced by 20 percent in 5 meters water depth.
+Let us look at this problem, herein the deep water wave height is 3.5 meters, the wave period is 10 seconds and it is refracted, so that, the distance between the orthogonals is reduced by 50 percent in deep, in water depth of 10 meters and reduced by 20 percent in 5 meter water depth.

-So what does this mean, this means that when the wave is this is the shore, so when the wave is moving like this.
-So you see that this is the deep water, distance between the orthogonal, here if you have about something like 10 meters and something 5 meters.
-So this is the b, the reduction is said to be 50 percent something like.
-It is just an assumption, so here it is percent reduction percent means 80 percent of the this will be 80 percent of the b naught, this will be 50 percent of b naught; b naught is the distance between the orthogonal in the deep waters.
+So, what does this mean?
+This means that, when the wave is, this is the shore.
+So, when the wave is moving like this, so, you see that, this is the deep water, distance between orthogonals; here, if you have about, something like 10 meters and something 5 meters.
+So, this is the b; the reduction is said to be 50 percent, something like that; just an assumption.
+So, here, it is 20 percent reduction; 20 percent means 80 percent of the...This will be 80 percent of the b naught; this will be 50 percent of b naught. b naught is the distance between the orthogonals, in the deep waters.
 Recollect again, what we have seen under the topic wave refraction.
+So, as we have seen, we can change the problem also, like, you can have divergence.
+If you practically do all these things, you will, for a practical problem, if you apply the phenomena of refraction, as we have seen earlier, you can have either the orthogonals converging, or orthogonals diverging.
+So, here, we have taken the case of convergence of orthogonals.
+What does that mean?
+Convergence of orthogonals means, the wave energy should increase; is that clear?

-So as we have seen, we can change the problem also like you can have divergence.
-If you practically do all this things, you will for a practical problem if you apply the phenomena of refraction.
-As we have seen earlier, you can have either the orthogonal converging or orthogonal diverging.
-So here we have taken the case of convergence of orthogonal, what does that means?
-Convergence of orthogonal means, the wave energy should increase is that clear?
-So based on this what is the solution for the so we what will be the wave height assuming no energy losses.
-So energy loss can be due to so many other factors, we are not considering diffraction here.
-There can be a some amount of energy which is escaping in the lateral direction.
-So in this case, what is the solution, what is the expression h is equal to H by H naught equal to K s (the product of shoaling coefficient) and the refraction coefficient.
-And the shoaling coefficient you have already have the expression as shown here, whereas refraction coefficient is the ratio of square root of the ratio of the spacing between orthogonal in deep waters to the spacing between the orthogonal in the shallow waters any given water depth.
+So, based on this, what is the solution for the...So, we, what will be the wave height assuming no energy losses?
+So, energy loss can be due to so many other factors.
+We are not considering diffraction here.
+There can be some amount of energy which is escaping in the lateral direction.
+So, in this case, what is the solution?
+What is the expression?
+H is equal to H by H naught is equal to K s, the product of shoaling coefficient and the refraction coefficient; and the shoaling coefficient you have, already have the expression, as shown here, whereas, refraction coefficient is the ratio of square root of the ratio of the spacing between the orthogonals in deep waters to the spacing between the orthogonals in the shallow waters, any given water depth.
+Now, as per the problem, it is clearly said, if this is p, b naught, there is a reduction of, by about 50 percent.
+So, b naught by b is going to be 2.
+So, your refraction coefficient is square root of 2.

-So now as per the problem, it is clearly said if this is b naught.
-There is reduction of by about 50 percent, so b naught by b is going to be two.
-So your refraction coefficient is square root of two.
-So when b naught is then you calculate your other parameters L naught then d by L then you know how to calculate your case as we have seen in the earlier problem is that clear?
-So now you have both your shoaling coefficient and the refraction coefficient, substitute and kept the ratio between H and H naught.
+So, when b naught is...Then, you calculate your other parameters, L naught, then, d by L; then, you know how to calculate your K s, as we have seen in the earlier problem; is that clear?
+Now, you have both your shoaling coefficient and the refraction coefficient; substitute, and get the ratio between H and H naught.